Excellence in Research & Development

 We have a number of R&D programs in place to further optimize our adjuvant and cell-based technologies.
 Seqirus also has early stage collaborations that are exploring other transformational approaches including universal projects, synthetic technology and new delivery devices.

-CSL Behring remains focused on easing the burden of care and improving the lives of haemophilia patients.
-R&D has contributed to major advancements in recent years with the launches of CSL Behring's internally developed family of novel recombinant coagulation factor medicines including AFSTYLA® and IDELVION®.
-Our hemophilia research strategy is based on: maximizing the value and performance of our existing coagulation therapies, developing new protein-based therapies for treating bleeding disorders, and addressing inhibitors - all with a major focus on increasing the patient quality of life.
+CSL Behring remains focused on easing the burden of care and improving the lives of patients with rare bleeding disorders.
+Additionally, we are undertaking exciting research and development efforts to explore new indications in haematology as well as novel therapeutics in haemostasis and thrombosis.
+We have made major advancements in haemophilia A and B in recent years with the launches of our internally developed family of novel recombinant coagulation factor medicines.
+Our haemophilia research strategy is based on maximising the value and performance of our existing coagulation therapies and developing new protein-based therapies to treat bleeding disorders and increase the quality of life for patients.